ysfchn/SamFetch/README.md

 A simple Web API to download Samsung Stock ROMs from Samsung's own Kies servers, without any restriction, rate-limit, authorization or passwords.
 Made in Python, built with Sanic, and ready to deploy to Heroku with one-click.

-If you have a Heroku account already, you can click the "Deploy" button below and host your own instance without any setup.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ysfchn/SamFetch)

-> **Why you wanting us to host it ourselves instead of publishing a public URL?**<br>
+> **Why you wanting us to host it ourselves instead of publishing a public instance URL?**<br>
 > SamFetch doesn't have any rate-limits to keep it free (as in freedom) as much as I can.
-However, since this will allow spammers I recommend hosting your own instance, as you will have more control over it and you will have own private instance.
+However, since this can allow malicious requests (such as spams) I recommend hosting your own instance, as you will have more control over it and you will have own private instance.
 >
 > After typing your app name, deploy the app and your instance will be ready!
-Head over to `https://<app_name>.herokuapp.com/` and you will see a home page, and it will show how to use the SamFetch.
+Head over to `https://<app_name>.herokuapp.com/` and you will see a home page which includes a help text.

 | ⚠ **WARNING** |
 |:--------------|